pomerium/pomerium/docs/docs/background.md

 >
 > [Armon Dadgar, Cofounder of HashiCorp @ PagerDuty Nov 2018](https://www.hashicorp.com/resources/how-zero-trust-networking)

 The other side of the security trade-off is operational agility.
 Perimeter based approaches tend to focus on network segmentation which entails creating virtual or physical boundaries around services that need to communicate.
 Making those boundaries is increasingly difficult to manage in a world of microservices, and cloud computing where service communication requirements are constantly in flux.
-In theory, an organization could "micro/nano/pico-segment" each and every layer of an application stack to ensure the appropriate audience, however, in practice, operators usually choose between a very precise boundary that is high-touch, time-consuming to mange, and error prone, and that of a more lax boundary that may entail more risk but is less time consuming to update and manage and less prone to break.
+In theory, an organization could "micro/nano/pico-segment" each and every layer of an application stack to ensure the appropriate audience.
+However, in practice, operators usually choose between two sides.
+A very precise boundary that is high-touch, time-consuming to manage, and error prone.
+Or that of a more lax boundary that may entail more risk but is less time consuming to update, manage and less prone to break.

 ### Gaps in the perimeter